Written by: Emerald Fennell

 The film begins by dispelling the myth of the “nice guy.”
 The type of guy who says he’s an ally to women but would turn around and try to take advantage of them when given the opportunity.
 The whole opening scene brings a level of unease because it appears we’re on the verge of watching a traumatic event, but it outlines what Cassie wants to do and shows these men for the hypercritical animals they swear they would never be.
 It provides a moment for any guy to sit back and say “I totally would not do that, I’m a good guy” but this film cares not for any justification.
 Words are cheap and actions matter the most, which continually shows up with the different individuals propping up a culture where women do not get believed when harmed just to keep the status quo and not deter the futures of the predators.
 The way Cassie approaches this battle shows the wide range of its perpetuation but also provides some excellent catharsis.

 Through the course of the story, Cassie decides to confront individuals involved with a previous incident that included a friend and how they contributed to a system willing to break the will of sexual assault survivors.
-This includes the dean of the university and lawyer among others and the conversations she has with them holds up a mirror in a thoroughly satisfying manner.
+This includes a dean of the university and a lawyer among others and the conversations she has with them holds up a mirror in a thoroughly satisfying manner.
 As shown through the actions she’s willing to do in order to make her point, Cassie has no qualms about making these people feel horrible for their actions or inaction.
 At times her efforts may cross a line but I doubt she cares what anyone thinks considering she needs to prove a point, which can only be done in such an abrasive manner.
 These were individuals who failed the survivor Cassie stands up for and getting each of them to reckon with their actions carries a level of fulfillment I never knew I needed in life.

 This does not even include what she does on the weekends where she directly shows how these men say all of the right things but when given the opportunity to have an intoxicated woman in their room, what they say becomes worthless.
 Promising Young Woman has no issue in displaying the pure unadulterated heinousness of these horrific men and further doing away with this idea of rapists being these individuals coming from out of the corner of an alley.
 No, they can also be the guys who believe themselves to be upstanding gentlemen, which therefore gets them incredibly aggravated when confronted with the reality of them being monsters and pathetic in justifying their behavior.